 What doesn’t IP Australia check?

-It is important to understand that they will not check the legals of your trademark.
-For example, did you miss including something important?
-Perhaps there is some cover that could allow a copycat to get away with it?
-Or did the chosen classes you include really cover your business?
+It is important to understand that they will not check the legals of your trademark or commercial risks.
+For example, did you miss including something important in the application?
+Perhaps there are gaps that could allow a copycat to get away with it.

 What happens if the Trademark is Accepted?